EU gives go-ahead for Serbia entry talks by January

 Serbs consider Kosovo the fount of their nation and Orthodox Christian faith, but Belgrade lost control over the territory in 1999 when NATO conducted 11 weeks of air strikes to halt the killing and expulsion of ethnic Albanian civilians by Serbian security forces waging a counter-insurgency campaign.

-Kosovo's independence has been recognised by more than 90 countries, including the United States and 22 of the EU's 27 members.
-Serbia says it will never recognise Kosovo as sovereign.
+Kosovo's independence has been recognized by more than 90 countries, including the United States and 22 of the EU's 27 members.
+Serbia says it will never recognize Kosovo as sovereign.

-But the EU has been careful not to officially and explicitly link the recognition issue to EU admission for Serbia given that five EU states do not recognise Kosovo either.
+But the EU has been careful not to officially and explicitly link the recognition issue to EU admission for Serbia given that five EU states do not recognize Kosovo either.

-There was no immediate reaction in Belgrade to Tuesday's EU decision.
-Top officials said earlier Serbia should receive a final EU nod for its accession bid at the summit in Brussels.

-"I am confident that ... justice will prevail on June 28 and that the EU will give the historic chance to Serbia and its people to live with dignity within its European family," President Tomislav Nikolic said earlier in the day.

 Serbia is unlikely to join the EU before 2020.
 Of its fellow ex-Yugoslav republics, Slovenia joined in 2004, Croatia follows on July 1 and tiny Montenegro began membership talks last year.
 Macedonia is a candidate while Bosnia has yet to apply.